The Digby Conversion of Saint Paul

 The Digby Conversion of Saint Paul (or The Conuersyon of Seynt Paule) is a Middle English miracle play of the late fifteenth century.
 Written in rhyme royal, it is about the conversion of Paul the Apostle.

-It is part of a collection of mystery plays that was bequeathed to the Bodleian Library by Sir Kenelm Digby in 1634.
+It is part of a Digby collection of mystery plays that was bequeathed to the Bodleian Library by Sir Kenelm Digby in 1634.

 The Play

 The action is in three well-defined parts, often, following medieval practice, referred to as "stations".
 Each of these stations is introduced and concluded by "Poeta" (Latin for poet).

 The first station represents Jerusalem.
 After the prologue there follows a dance, the direction for which has been added in by a later hand, seemingly in an attempt to make the piece more exciting.
 The play proper begins with Saul, dressed in rich apparel, boasting of his power and of the fear which he inspires, doing so "a little in the Herod style".
 The priests Caypha and Anna give him letters to take to Damascus, where he is to suppress heresy (i.e. the worship of Jesus).
 Saul then gathers together his knights and servants, who agree to follow him.
 There follows a comic scene, not present in other versions of the Conversion, between one of Saul's servants and an hostler, who ready a horse which Saul then rides off on.
 Poeta re-enters to "mak a conclusyon" of this first station, and again the stage direction "daunce" has been written in a later hand.

 In the next station, on the road to Damascus, God, amidst thunder and lightning, visits Saul and rebukes him for persecuting His followers and tells him to enter Damascus.
 When the visitation is over Saul finds that he is blind and lame.
 God also visits Ananias, an inhabitant of Damascus, and tells him to go and cure Saul, assuring him that from now on Saul will advance, rather than persecute, Christianity.
 As Ananias visits Saul the Holy Spirit appears above them, and Saul is healed and baptised.